-We are immersed in graphics; creative solutions from print to digital, from packaging to poster, from screen to website ... the talented hand of the graphic designer is everywhere.
+We are immersed in graphics; creative solutions from print to digital, from branding to promotion, from packaging to display, from high street to screen ... the talented hand of the graphic designer is everywhere.
 It can be a rewarding and challenging career.

-Students are required to submit two/three major projects across the two academic years.
-The course explores a range of contemporary and traditional creative techniques to solve a variety of relevant design issues; evidenced through sketchbooks and digital portfolios (including photography).
+Students are required to submit three/four major projects across the two academic years.
+The course explores a range of contemporary and traditional inventive techniques to solve a variety of relevant design issues; evidenced through sketchbooks and digital portfolios (including photography).
+A creative disposition is therefore highly desirable.